knoup/SPSS/README.md

 SPSS (Simple Program State System) is a modern C++ library built on top of [SFML 2.5.1](https://www.sfml-dev.org/).
 Its primary purpose is to provide an intuitive and easy to use **state-based core** that handles the typical "game loop" (get input, update, draw) with a fixed timestep in an elegant manner.
 I found myself rewriting the same basic concept across projects and thus decided to create this libary.

 In addition, SPSS contains a **MenuState** system that's very easy to use.
-It allows you to create simple menus and bind callback functions (with a void return type) to your menu items that are called upon clicking, so you can get started with the meat of your program right away rather than spending valuable time creating menus.
+It allows you to create simple menus and bind callback functions (only with a void return type, for now) to your menu items that are called upon clicking, so you can get started with the meat of your program right away rather than spending valuable time creating menus.

 SPSS also contains some other useful modules, such as: